-All applicants for the US ESTA from eligible countries must now include the social media IDs of any and all of the following that they have used over the past 5 years:
+All applicants for the US ESTA from eligible countries must now include the social media IDs of any of the following platforms that they have used over the past 5 years:

 If the traveler has not used any social media accounts within the 5 years prior to completing the application, they may select the box marked “I do not have an online presence”.